dancarvalhodev/reactdo/README.md

 # Reactdo
 Basic to do app build with React for frontend and Symfony for backend.
+This repository contains only frontend structure for turn the maintaince more easier.

 # How to run?
 1. Modify the config file into path `src/confg/config.js` and change the ENV from dev to prod.